 Caterpillar’s disappointing earnings send shares sliding

-Construction equipment group expects only flat sales in China market which saw doubling of revenues two years ago and 40% rise last year
+Construction equipment group expects only flat sales in China market which saw 40% rise last year

-Caterpillar, the earthmoving equipment group, said it expected no growth in sales in China this year and only a “modest” increase worldwide, as it projected disappointing earnings for 2019.
-Photograph: Mike Blake/ Reuters
+Caterpillar said demand in the North American market from the construction industry was still very strong, helped by a healthy economy and new pipelines being built by the oil and gas industry

 Although China represents only 5 to 10 per cent of Caterpillar’s revenues, the slowdown in sales there is very sharp after two years of rapid growth.
 It also highlights mounting concerns about the health of the country’s economy and particularly its industrial sector.